GalacticBot/galactic-docs/docs/tutorials/Filters.md

 Configuring the filters is fairly simple through the step-by-step prompts.
 To start the prompts issue the relevant option for the filter, i.e. `-settings <filter> actions add`.

+Sometimes the bot takes a few seconds to delete filtered messages, this is intentional as it is done to alleviate rate limiting issues.
+In turn if someone is spamming filtered content, the bot will remove all of it in batches.

 :::caution NOTE
 Depending on the server configuration, some prompts will not display.
 For instance, the mod points prompt will not display unless you have them enabled!
 :::